 Remote work is becoming an increasingly popular choice for businesses thanks to the ease and accessibility of the internet.
 The traditional 9 to 5 workday is being replaced by flexible hours that can be completed anywhere and at any time.

 Employing remote workers isn’t the best choice for every workplace, such as those that require hands-on labour.
-However,if the benefits of flexible work will apply to your business, it could give you a competitive advantage.
+However, if the benefits of flexible work will apply to your business, it could give you that competitive advantage you’re looking for.

-Research has shown that remote workers can actually be more productive than those who work in an office.
+Research has shown that one of the key benefits of remote workers is that remote workers can actually be more productive than those who work in an office.
 Employees that work from home don’t have the distractions that occur in daily office life.
 They also have the ability to work longer hours at times that suit them, without being regimented to the typical 9 to 5 workday.
 This can lead to workers being more engaged with the work and can also increase happiness.

 This style of work is not necessarily suited to everybody, with some people experiencing isolation and loneliness when in a remote work environment.
 As an employer, you should make sure working remotely is a good fit for each employee’s personality.